-Aeron Greyjoy is the youngest son of the deceased Lord Quellon Greyjoy and Lady Sunderly, and is a younger brother of Lord Balon Greyjoy.
+Aeron Greyjoy is the youngest son of the deceased Lord Quellon Greyjoy and Lady Sunderly, and is a younger brother of King Balon Greyjoy.
 As a result of a near-death experience during the Greyjoy Rebellion, Aeron became a priest of the Drowned God, and is now called the Damphair because of his wet hair.
-In A Feast for Crows he becomes a POV Character.

 Appearance and Character

 Aeron is tall and thin with fierce black eyes and a beak of a nose.
 He garbs himself in roughspun robes dyed in the green, grey, and blue of the Drowned God.
 He never cuts his hair, which falls to his waist and has seaweed woven into it.
-See also this collection of images.
 He carries a waterskin filled with seawater, which he uses to bless those who desire it.